-P. 15 I Met a Tiger Today.
+Early Literacy: p.
+15, I Met a Tiger Today

 Help your child to say the names of the pictures and circle those which begin with /t/.
 Today, your child is using the previously practiced circle in a more functional way.